-Additionally, please note that stakeholder identification is intimately tied to the process of identifying and mapping the corridor itself (go to Chapter 3).
-These processes should inform each other and be done hand in hand as property owners, renters, communities, etc. at the margins of blighted areas could easily be effected by a Corridor Project.
+Please note that stakeholder identification is intimately tied to the process of identifying and mapping the corridor itself (go to Chapter 3).
+These processes should inform each other and be done hand-in-hand as property owners, renters, communities, etc. at the margins of blighted areas could easily be effected by a Corridor Project.

 Before in-person planning meetings with stakeholders, develop and gradually implement educational sessions for various stakeholder groups.
 These can take the form of interactive workshops, panels, lectures, etc. This is critical as stakeholders must gain an adequate understanding of brownfields, environmental contamination (causes, health implications, and remedies), and current green infrastructure efforts in neighboring corridors.